lorrli274/next/courses/community/Google-s Python Class/lessons/Python Strings/01-Overview.md

 The handy **slice** syntax also works to extract any substring from a string.
 The len(string) function returns the length of a string.
 The `[]` syntax and the `len()` function actually work on any sequence type like strings, lists, and so on.

 Python tries to make its operations work consistently across different types.
-Don't use "len" as a variable name to avoid blocking out the `len()` function.
+Don't use `len` as a variable name to avoid blocking out the `len()` function.
 The `+` operator can concatenate two strings.
 Notice in the code below that variables are not pre-declared, just assign to them and go.

 ```python
 s = 'hi'